gvSIGAssociation/gvnix/addon-dynamic-configuration/docs/td-addon-dynamic-configuration.rst

 TODO
 ````

-* Which directories add on resources to do the filtering of the properties defined in the profile ?
+* Which directories to add on resources to do the filtering of the properties defined in the profile ?
 * A resources section can be defined on a profile section ?
 * Use activation to set the active profile ?
 * If active profile setted, ¿ what hapens if other profile is selected from maven command (-p pre) ?